 In summary, the Allianz Index Advantage Variable Annuity is something to consider for someone who is looking to grow their assets but also looking for some downside protection.
 If this is you, then this annuity may be the right fit.

-If you're interested in this product, Runnymede offers it at a discounted fee of 0.75% per year.
+Runnymede offers a commission-free version of this product that carries a fee of 0.75%.
 Most agents are selling this product with an annual fee of 1.25%.

-Purchasing the same product at a lower fee means more money for you over the life of the contract.
+Purchasing the same product with a lower fee means more money for you over the life of the contract.
 On a $250,000 investment, you could save at least $1,250 per year.
+Contact us for information.

 Be sure to evaluate how it fits into your entire investment strategy and how it will help you reach your financial goals.
 Feel free to reach out to us if you need more details.